Sunday, August 24, 2025

 About EWPlay!

 EWPlay! is a residency program that brings immersive, intensive theater arts training to local schools.
 EWP performer teaching artists lead a twice-weekly after-school program for 7th graders for up to 12 weeks.
 The sessions are designed to give students a basic foundation in theater techniques as well as foster awareness and appreciation of class members’ cultural heritage.
 EWPlay! continues in 2025/26 with residencies at Palms Middle School and Sal Castro Middle School.
-EWPlay! is supported in part by Dwight Stuart Youth Fund, Thelma Pearl Howard Foundation, U.S. Bank, and the Los Angeles County Board of Supervisors through the Department of Arts and Culture.
+EWPlay! is supported in part by Dwight Stuart Youth Fund, Thelma Pearl Howard Foundation, City of Los Angeles Department of Cultural Affairs, and the Los Angeles County Board of Supervisors through the Department of Arts and Culture.

 Click here for Box Office hours and contact information.